Carolina Releases APR Scores

-COLUMBIA, S.C. - All 19 of the University of South Carolina's countable intercollegiate sports posted a multi-year score of 950 or better for the second-consecutive year, according to the Academic Progress Rate (APR) statistics that were released today.
+May 10, 2017 All of the University of South Carolina’s countable intercollegiate sports posted a multi-year score of 950 or better for the sixth-consecutive year, according to the Academic Progress Rate (APR) statistics that were released today.

-The APR is a point system based on scholarship student-athletes' eligibility and retention for a pre-determined four-year time period.
-NCAA sports falling below the established point cutoff (930) may be subject to penalties including scholarship reductions.
-The data released on Wednesday includes the scholarship student-athletes on rosters from the 2008-09, 2009-10, 2010-11 and 2011-12 academic years.
+The APR is a point system based on scholarship student-athletes’ eligibility and retention for a pre-determined four-year time period.
+NCAA sports falling below the established point Multi-Year cutoff (930) may be subject to penalties including scholarship reductions.
+For purposes of APR reporting, beginning with the 2014-2015 cohort, indoor & outdoor track & field teams are combined.
+The data released on Wednesday includes the scholarship student-athletes on rosters from the 2012-13, 2013-14, 2014-15, and 2015-16 academic years.

 South Carolina’s Multi-Year APR Rate (Four-Year Rolling Period) by Sport: